Florrena/Web-Programming-Project/README.md

 ### Feature 7

-We will make the search button interactive and working, and also make it slide out once a customer clicks on it.
+We will make the random cat button generate a perfect cat for a customer.

 ### Feature 8

 We will make a slide out menu in our header.
 The concept is to make it look more mobile user-friendly.

+### Feature 9

+We will make a validation for all of our forms, so the user can fill them up in the correct way.

 ---